alvaro-j/fylo-data-storage-component/README.md

 ### What I learned

-- Use <b>CSS variables</b> to optimize the development: in this case, i defined the site colors.
+- Use <strong>CSS variables</strong> to optimize the development: in this case, i defined the site colors.
 ```css
 :root {
   --pale-blue: hsl(243, 100%, 93%);